KatyBrown/ERVsearch/man/pages/introduction.md

 After cloning the repository, the program can be used as is (with the above prerequisites installed).

-1. Make a copy of the pipeline.ini file (ERVsearch/templates/pipeline.ini) in your working directory (the directory in which you would like to store the output).
+1. Make a copy of the pipeline.ini file (ERVsearch/templates/pipeline.ini or [here](https://raw.githubusercontent.com/KatyBrown/ERVsearch/master/ERVsearch/templates/pipeline.ini)) in your working directory (the directory in which you would like to store the output).

 2. Download a local copy of your genome (or other sequence) of interest as a single FASTA file.